ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 <grid-example title='Set Filter Server Side Filtering' name='infinite-set' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside", "setfilter", "menu"] }'></grid-example>

-## Client-side Group Filtering
+## Client-side Row Group Filtering

 Filtering groups Client-side (Infinite Scroll is off) happens inside the grid out of the box.

-The example below shows Client-side sorting of groups.
+The example below shows Client-side row group filtering of row groups.
 Note the following:

  - The grid is not using [Infinite Scroll](/server-side-model-row-stores/), the property  `serverSideInfiniteScroll` is not set.
  - All columns have Text or Number filters configured.
 Setting filters on these columns will filter leaf values within the dataset.

 <grid-example title='Client-side Group Filtering' name='group-filter-client-side' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

-Note the SSRM does not filter groups when using Client-side filtering.
-This is becasue not all children are loaded, so it is not possible for the grid to know if a group passes af filter.
+Note the SSRM does not filter row groups when using Client-side filtering.
+This is because not all children are loaded, so it is not possible for the grid to know if a row group passes a filter.
 For example if the data was grouped by Sport, and the filter `Country=Ireland` was set, the Gymnastics group would still show even though it has no children (Ireland has no Gymnastics winners).
-This makes sense, as the grid cannot know this, if the child rows are not laoded.
-This leads to empty groups when filtering.
+This makes sense as the grid cannot know this if the child rows are not loaded.
+This leads to empty row groups when filtering.

+If you want to avoid empty row group when filtering, please use server-side row group filtering of all levels as explained in the section below.

-## Server-side Group Filtering
+## Server-side Row Group Filtering

 When grouping and Server-side filtering, the grid will reload the data if it needs to be filtered.

 Not all rows need to be reloaded when a filter changes.
 Group levels only need to be reloaded (filtered) if the filter impacts the group level.
 A filter will impact a group level if the filter is on a grouped column, or the filter is on an aggregated column (ie `colDef.aggFunc` is set).

-The example below demonstrates.
+The example below demonstrates this functionality.
 Note the following:

 - Filtering is done on the Server-side via grid property `serverSideFilterOnServer=true`.
 - All columns have Text or Number filters configured.
+- Open the Sport column filter and enter "ing" in the input.
+Note the grid reloads the data from the server as Sport is a grouped column
+- Expand the Swimming row group
+- Open the Athlete column filter and enter "Phelps" in the input.
+Note the grid is filtered without reloading data from the server
+- Expand the Speed Skating row group.
+Note it is empty because its child rows were not loaded prior to filtering

 <grid-example title='Server-side Group Filtering' name='group-filter-server-side' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

-To override this behaviour, and always have the grid reload all rows when a filter changes, set the grid property `serverSideFilterAllLevels=true`.
+This type of filtering can result in the grid showing row groups that are empty when expanded because they have no children matching the filter.
+To override this behaviour and ensure that only row groups that have children matching the filter are displayed in the grid to grid needs to always reload all rows when a filter changes.
+To enable this mode set the grid property `serverSideFilterAllLevels=true`.

 The example below is identical to the above, except `serverSideFilterAllLevels=true`.

+Note the following:

+- Filtering is done on the Server-side for all columns as grid property `serverSideFilterOnServer=true` and `serverSideFilterAllLevels=true`.
+- Open the Athlete column filter and enter "Phelps" in the filter input.
+Note the grid filters on the server, refreshes all its rows and as a result no empty row groups are shown in the grid.

 <grid-example title='Server-side Group Filtering Force' name='group-filter-server-side-force' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>